bbolker/testing_bias_distribution/notes.md

     For now, the differences are magnitude/absoulute value, signs are considered due to logspace calculation, but temporarly ignored.
     Difference of $log(x)-log(y)=0$ cases is highlighted by manually assign some value ($45$ in log-diff_cdf-log_simp.png or $40$ in log-diff_simp-log_simp.png).
 These difference by definition is -Inf but could leads to confusion with the "real gray area" (NaN) in heatmap.

-    The "real gray area" for extreme values ($inc, \phi \rightarrow 1$ means NaN and/or Inf values are genearted when calculating expected testing positivity (prop_pos).
-Currently is due to Qbeta(inverse CDF)$=1$ for such extreme parameter values.
-These range are shrink with test_prop increasing.
+The "gray area" for extreme values ($inc, \phi \rightarrow 1$ means NaN and/or Inf values are generated when calculating expected testing positivity (prop_pos).
+Currently this is due to Qbeta(inverse CDF)=1 for such extreme parameter values.
+These ranges shrink as `test_prop` increases.